In Balance Energy

 Grid Connections for Micro-Generators including Solar PV Systems and Elecricity Storage Systems in the UK.
 Under 16Amps Per Phase, grid synchronised.

-In this article we show you how to power your home using a portable diesel, petrol or LPG generator.
-We look at changeover switches, the importance of earthing, generator loadings, how to isolate non essential loads.
-We ask where to locate the generator when it's in operation, how best to safely isolate the mains supply and switch to a generator supply.
+In this article we show you how to provide backup power to your home using a portable diesel, petrol or LPG backup generator.
+We look at changeover switches, the importance of earthing, backup generator loadings, how to isolate non essential loads.
+We ask where to locate the backup generator when it's in operation, how best to safely isolate the grid/mains power supply and switch to a backup generator supply.

 All articles